This post may contain paid links. See more info on my privacy page.

 - Seal completely using the tines of a fork or create a rope appearance by pulling the edge out slightly and folding over, starting from one end and finishing at the opposite side.
 Repeat until all are folded and sealed.

-One of the most convenient things about this recipe is you can prepare the entire recipe ahead of time and then bake it right before your guests arrive.
+One of the most convenient things about this recipe is that you can prepare the entire recipe and bake it right before your guests arrive.
 It is a perfect party recipe.

-The empanada dough recipe can be made ahead of time and refrigerated for up to two days in advance.
+The empanada dough recipe can be made and refrigerated for up to two days in advance.
 After simmering the chicken empanada filling, it can also be refrigerated overnight.

 Yes!
 After assembling and sealing them, you can arrange them in a single layer on a parchment-lined baking sheet, unbaked, and freeze until solid.